-The country consists of two island groups seperated by the 22 mile wide Columbus Passage.
+The country consists of two island groups separated by the 22 mile wide Columbus Passage.
 To the West are the Caicos Group: West Caicos, Providenciales, North Caicos, Middle Caicos, East Caicos and South Caicos.
 To the east are the Turks Group: Grand Turk and Salt Cay.

 Out of over forty Islands covering some 166 square miles, only eight are inhabited.

 The capital Island is Grand Turk, home to the British Governor, the locally elected Ministerial Government and the main Government offices including: